New innovative Osmocote products

 Verhoeven and Rijkers assert that, whilst Osmocote is a fully safe and degradable product, ICL is dedicated to match these new requirements.
 Verhoeven explains that a timeline for these changes has yet to be defined by the legislators.

 He says: "The CRF industry agrees with the fact that biodegradability standards will be developed in the future but we need time to meet these changing criteria.
-We need three years to understand what this will be.
+24 months is an impossible time of degradation as for example CRF products need to release nutrients for 12-14 months.
+We need three years to understand what the time of degradation can be.
 We want to do this with the legislators and at the same time we also agree to develop a test (as stated in the reviewed legislation) to test the biodegradability of the CRF’s.
 At the moment, there’s no such official test in the EU."

 Also the growers in Europe support the position of ‘Fertilizers Europe’ to create achievable biodegradability standards.
 This allows growers to continue to use this very effective and efficient way of plant nutrition in the future.